NIAS Theme Group Fellowships

 Who can apply

-Only a researcher at a Dutch university (theme group coordinator) can apply for a NIAS theme group.
-In order to be considered eligible by NIAS for a theme group-fellowship, the following criteria and rules are applicable (for the coordinator as well as the other members):
+Both the theme-group coordinator and the other members apply for the Theme Group Fellowship.
+In order to be considered eligible by NIAS for a Theme Group Fellowship, the following criteria and rules are applicable (for the coordinator as well as the other members):